 Petersen Rock Garden

-Petersen Rock Garden Camping, Lodging & Vacation Rentals
+Petersen Rock Garden Camping & Lodging

 Camping isn't offered at Petersen Rock Garden - it's a day-use destination only.

 Looking to pitch a tent nearby?
-Head to Smith Rock State Park's walk-in, tent-only Bivouac Area, typically open from early spring into late fall, weather permitting.
+Head to Smith Rock State Park'swalk-in, tent-only Bivouac Area, typically open from early spring into late fall, weather permitting.

 Sites are first-come, first-served with no reservations.
 Park in the main lot and pack your gear into the bivy.
 Overnight guests have access to showers.